myturnthistime/lofi-tui-radio/README.md

 # Lofi TUI Radio
-A very simple golang TUI app for linux that displays lofi girls YouTube channels and allows you to select which one you'd like to open in streamlink
+A very simple golang TUI app for linux that displays lofi girls YouTube channels (and a few more) and allows you to select which one you'd like to open in streamlink

 Useful because
 - going on youtube is full of distractions and that is the last thing you want if you're trying to study/chill